microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 	start: uinteger;

 	/**
-	 * The deleted cells
+	 * The number of deleted cells.
 	 */
 	deleteCount: uinteger;

 	/**
-	 * The new cells, if any
+	 * The new cells, if any.
 	 */
 	cells?: NotebookCell[];
 }